Articles , Cases , Glossary

 Official mascots of the Olympic Games in Tokyo 2020

-No wonder, with all that power, mascots got highly popular in marketing and advertising, much before it moved to the web.
-They won the attention of customers diversely, from small badges to live costumed characters able to physically communicate with people.
+No wonder, with all that power, mascots got highly popular in marketing and advertising, long before they moved to the web.
+They won customer attention in diverse ways, from small badges to live, costumed characters who could physically communicate with people.

 kinder pingui characters